naugtur/selfexplanatory.js/README.md

 Whatever you're creating, a library or an API or a widget - if you want someone to use it, let them do so without even looking for the documentation.
 You know they prefer it that way.

+Works in the browser and in nodejs. (`npm install selfexplanatory`)

 ## What it does

 Whenever someone sees the `explain`ed function in developer tools, on an object listing etc. it will show the instructions instead of bits of its definition.